-Twitter is one of the most famous social platforms.
-You may very be interested in what famous people say on this platform.
-In this article, you can learn how to scrape Twitter data including tweets, comments, hashtags, images, etc. A very easy method that you can finish scraping within 5 minutes without using API, Tweepy, Python, or writing a single line of code.
+In this article, you can learn how to scrape Twitter data including tweets, comments, hashtags, images, etc. with the best Twitter scraper.
+You can finish scraping within 5 minutes without using API, Tweepy, Python, or writing a single line of code.

 Twitter Changes to X, What People Say